US Lawyer Database

 Effective – 28 Aug 2022, 5 histories 566.086.
 Sexual contact with a student. — 1.
 A person commits the offense of sexual contact with a student if he or she has sexual contact with a student of the school and is: (1) A teacher, as that term is defined in subdivisions (4), (5), and (7) […]

-Effective – 01 Jan 2017, 2 histories 566.034.
-Statutory rape, second degree, penalty. — 1.
-A person commits the offense of statutory rape in the second degree if being twenty-one years of age or older, he or she has sexual intercourse with another person who is less than seventeen years of age.
-2. The offense […]
+Effective – 01 Jan 2017, 2 histories 566.061.
+Sodomy in the second degree, penalty. — 1.
+A person commits the offense of sodomy in the second degree if he or she has deviate sexual intercourse with another person knowing that he or she does so without that person’s consent.
+2. The offense of sodomy in […]

 Section 566.010 – Chapter 566 and chapter 568 definitions.